inariksit/GF-exttools/doc/CG-GF.md

 This quote explains how they manage to accept exactly "both x and y" and "either a or b", but no other combination of the conjunctions.

 Let's think of ambiguities now.
-We can use the string *takaa* in utterances like *300 takaa* '300 takas'; *NN takaa että <S>* 'NN guarantees that <S>', or *puun takaa* 'from behind the tree' (also 'part of the tree's taka' -- statistically this should rank much lower than the first).
+We can use the string *takaa* in utterances like *300 takaa* '300 takas'; *NN takaa että S* 'NN guarantees that S', or *puun takaa* 'from behind the tree' (also 'part of the tree's taka' -- statistically this should rank much lower than the first).

 If we just get a hold of the final tree, we see that sure yes, throwing some syntax helps resolve lexical ambiguity!
 But if we think like a CG grammarian, we don't want all the fancy structure.
 We just want to know: **after reading which word(s) did the parser know to discard the irrelevant analyses of** *takaa* **?**